 He said that as he was walking back from the bar with our drinks, he saw me from a distance, immersed in my phone, our two boys getting restless at the table.

 “Sam was even holding a knife and fork when he fell,” he added.

 He was right.
 I had a bad parenting moment.
 But I also know he has too, and will again in the future.
 As does he.

 “I don’t want you to feel judged.
 I think you are a beautiful, amazing mum.
 But please don’t be on on your phone when you know you shouldn’t.
 You could have just waited for me to get back.”

 So yes, I am the mum who was on her phone when her kid fell off his chair and hurt himself.
 But I won’t be again.
 I’ve been burnt.

-Parenting is all about living and learning, but it is also about forgiving – ourselves a lot of the time.
+Parenting is all about living and learning, but it is also about forgiving, and that includes ourselves.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.